erisdisqordia/pleroma-fe/README.md

 ## To-do list
 - [ ] Create list of all changes
-- [ ] Create and maintain branch that is ready to be used by other instance admins
+- [ ] Create and maintain branch without disqordia specific changes, to be used by other instance admins
 ### Features
 - [x] **Add sidebar position option (merged upstream)**
 - [x] Add disable instance shoutbox option